Torrie Lewis: 2024

+medal after the race winner failed a drug test.

 Lewis, along with Ebony Lane, Bree Masters, Kristie Edwards and Ella Connolly, was part of an Australian 4 × 100 m relay team that broke the Oceania and thus national records three times in 2024, starting with a time of 42.94 seconds at the Sydney Track Classic in March 2024; then 42.83 in early May in the heats of the 2024 World Relay Championships at the Thomas Robinson Stadium, Nassau, Bahamas; then, finally, at the London Diamond Leagues Athletics Meet where they ran 42.48 seconds.

 2025

 Lewis opened her 2025 season on 29 January running 7.14s in the 60 metres final in the Belgrade Indoor Meeting to set a new Australian record for the event (indoor and outdoor).
 At her next indoor meet she ran 22.65 s to win her first short track 200m race, 0.01 s off Melinda Gainsford-Taylor's Australian and Oceanian area short track record (set when MGT won the Women's 200 metres at the 1995 IAAF World Indoor Championships).
 She was selected for the 60 metres and 4x400 relay at the 2025 World Athletics Indoor Championships in Nanjing in March 2025.
 She only competed in the 60m, making the semi-final stage.

 She won the 100 metres title at the Australian Athletics Championships on 12 April 2025, running 11.24 seconds to beat teenager Leah O'Brien and Bree Rizzo on the line in a three-way photo finish.

 On 13 September, Lewis broke her own national 100 metres record, running 11.08 seconds in the heats at the 2025 World Athletics Championships in Tokyo, Japan, to qualify for the semi-finals.
 Later at the championships, she was a semi-finalist in the women's 200 metres in Tokyo, running a personal best 22.56 seconds.
 She also ran in the women's 4 x 100 metres relay at the championships.